cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-for-javascript-typescript-source-code.md

 Think about this folder as any potential code that could be put in a node package and be distributed as a library.

 ## *components* folder
-React componets that can be App specific under `shared/components/` or module specific under: `modules/<module-name>/components/`
+React components that can be App specific under `shared/components/` or module specific under: `modules/<module-name>/components/`

 ## *\*-actions* files
 Module specific files that holds Actions of the module.
 (See Architecture)